The cost of travel in Uruguay is about 20% higher than in Argentina, though still lower than Brazil.

 Despite Uruguay's small size, it's one of the more expensive countries to visit in South America.
 But, this isn't a reason to skip it altogether.

-On the contrary, because it's so small, you can quickly get a feel for the country after just 3-4 days.
+On the contrary, because it's so small, you can quickly get a feel for the country after just three to four days.

 The best ways to save money are to visit outside of the peak Summer season (late December to February).